-A major outcome through this assessment is a list of key vulnerabilities that would prevent water supply agencies from meeting their desired level of service.
-These vulnerabilities, if not addressed, could have wide a range of effects from localized impacts, to severe disruptions in services region-wide.
+A major outcome through the vulnerability assessment was the generation of a list of key vulnerability themes that would prevent water supply agencies from meeting their desired level of service.
+Identified vulnerabilities, if not addressed, could have wide a range of effects from localized impacts, to severe disruptions in services region-wide.